laurelthorburn/Trilogy-Bootcamp-Resources/README.md

 # Trilogy-Bootcamp-Resources
 Welcome.
 This is a compiled list of resources I used during my trilogy bootcamp through the University of Denver.
-Below you will find resources provided by the bootcamp and my own personal youtube videos, stack overflow, and readings that helped me succeed.
+Below you will find resources provided by the bootcamp and my own personal resources that helped me succeed.

 Trilogy provided readings are broken down into two categories, assigned and recommended.
 The assigned readings were provided to students via gitlab and recommended readings were sent by the university on a weekly basis.
 Below these tables you will find links to readings and videos I found useful in learning that week's material and completing the assigned homework.